Ruutu+ Urheilu 1

 Ruutu+ Urheilu 1 is a package of Finnish sports-oriented television channels owned and operated by Nelonen.

-The story of the channel originally goes all the way back to the launch of digital terrestrial television on 27 August 2001, when among the first DTT channels the free-to-air sports channel Urheilukanava was launched.
+The story of the channel originally goes back to the launch of digital terrestrial television on 27 August 2001, when among the first DTT channels the free-to-air sports channel Urheilukanava was launched.
 Its sister channel Urheilu+kanava was launched in June 2007 as part of the PlusTV package.
 It broadcast as an encrypted pay channel, as opposed to its parent channel, which was free-to-air.
 Urheilu+kanava was replaced by Nelonen Sport Pro in February 2010 and Urheilukanava became Nelonen Sport at the same time.
 Nelonen Sport Pro was renamed to Nelonen Pro 1 and Nelonen Sport to Nelonen Pro 2 in January 2011.
 In February, Nelonen Pro 2 was encrypted.